 Even though it adds some extra weight, it’s worth buying cases for your more expensive gadgets.
-We covered a range of different rugged iPhone cases here, but even a basic silicone one is better than nothing.
+Even a basic silicone phone case is better than nothing.

 Are There Any Must-Have Apps for the Camino?

-Simplicity was one of the best parts of the Camino for me, which is why I kept my phone in flight mode and used it mainly for taking photos.
+Simplicity was one of the best parts of my Caminos, which is why I kept my phone in flight mode and used it mainly for taking photos.
 It did have other uses, though, and I found a few apps helpful along the way.

-The most useful by far was the guidebook app I chose, the Camino de Santigo Guide.
+On the Camino Frances and Finisterre, the most useful app by far was the Camino de Santigo Guide.
 It had just the right amount of detail about towns and albergues, making it easy to plan my day while still leaving plenty of flexibility.
 I’d choose it over a paper guidebook every time.

 Google Translate definitely helped.
-While I found even very basic Spanish got me though most situations, there were a few signs and conversations that stumped me.
+While my (very) basic Spanish got me through most situations, there were a few signs and conversations that stumped me.
 Having the offline Spanish language pack downloaded ahead of time meant I could translate most things without taking my phone out of flight mode.

-The Camino route was very well marked, and I hardly ever needed to look at a map while walking it.
-I did use Google Maps in the cities, though, for everything from finding somewhere to buy a replacement t-shirt, to tracking down a supermarket when I ran out of laundry powder.
-It would be worth downloading offline maps for larger towns and cities ahead of time if you won’t have cell data.
+The Camino routes were generally well marked, and I hardly ever needed to look at a map while walking them.
+I did use Google Maps in the cities, though, for tracking down things like supermarkets and pharmacies.
+It’s worth downloading offline maps for larger towns and cities ahead of time if you won’t have cell data.

 I also installed a basic first aid app, just in case.
 Thankfully I never needed to use it.